-(Formerly AMES 102) Mechanical tests, elasticity and anelasticity, dislocations and microplasticity of crystals, plastic deformation and creep, fracture and strengthening mechanisms, ceramics and other inorganic nonmetallics, polymers.
-Prerequisites: grade of C- or better in MAE 20 and MAE 130A (or SE 101A).
+Elasticity and anelasticity, dislocations and plasticity of crystals, creep, and strengthening mechanisms.
+Mechanical behavior of ceramics, composites, and polymers.
+Fracture: mechanical and microstructural.
+Fatigue.
+Laboratory demonstrations of selected topics.
+Prerequisites: grades of C- or better in MAE 20, MAE 130A (or SE 101A) and MAE 131A.